mario-cossio/Conferences/README.md

 # Conferences
 **Conferences**

-This repository contains handouts and materials for conferences.
+This repository contains handouts and materials for conferences and presentations.